SuddenlyHazel/iroh-webrtc-transport/README.md

 1. This is still very much experimental
 2. The API surface may still change as the transport model settles
-3. This isn't "generic."
-I've laid a lot of my own opinions in here.

-## Ahh, opinions?

-The browser runtime is direct main-thread Wasm now.
-There is no browser worker runtime, worker command bridge, `MessagePort` control channel, or DataChannel transfer between threads.

-Secret material, Iroh endpoint/session state, WebRTC negotiation, application protocol handlers, streams, benchmark helpers, and DataChannel packet I/O all live behind the browser facade in one runtime.
-That is the architecture this crate is carrying forward.

 ## So what do you get for free?